ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/wednesday/alignment.md

 Note that the Usage shows that we need to give bwa a location for the 'idxbase', which is the path to the reference.
 Now, we will align the two paired-end files and redirect the alignment output (in SAM format) to a file.
 We will use 4 threads (processors) and add read group (i.e sample ID) information to the alignment:

-    bwa mem -t 4 -R "@RG\tID:A8100\tSM:A8100" ../ref/chr18.fa A8100.chr18.R1.sickle.fastq A8100.chr18.R2.sickle.fastq > A8100.chr18.paired.sam
+    bwa mem -t 6 -R "@RG\tID:A8100\tSM:A8100" ../ref/chr18.fa A8100_R1.fastq.gz A8100_R2.fastq.gz > A8100.chr18.paired.sam

-This step will take about 10 minutes to run.
+This step will take about 5 minutes to run.

 -----

-**4\.** Next, we will align the single-end file for the same sample:

-    bwa mem -t 4 -R "@RG\tID:A8100\tSM:A8100" ../ref/chr18.fa A8100.chr18.singles.fastq > A8100.chr18.singles.sam

-Then, we need to convert the sam files into bam files for downstream processing.
+**4\.** Then, we need to convert the sam files into bam files for downstream processing.
 We will use a tool called 'samtools' to do this.
 Load the samtools module and take a look at the various subcommands and options:

     module load samtools
     samtools